Life as Dominican Nuns

 Through the profession of these vows, we are consecrated to God and intimately bound to one another in a way that is meant to open us ever more fully to receive and pass on to others the love of God, which is active in God’s plan to bring salvation to all and bring everything into oneness in Christ (cf. Ep.
 1:10).

-Our founder, Saint Dominic, gave himself completely as a servant of this plan of salvation, and with our brothers and sisters in his Order, we strive to do the same, each in accordance with out particular call and place in it.
+Our founder, Saint Dominic, gave himself completely as a servant of this plan of salvation, and with our brothers and sisters in his Order we strive to do the same, in accordance with our particular call and place in it.